ecashin/flippitydigits/README.md

     SPACE	advance to next trial
-    f		respond that the number is "forward" b		respond that the number is "backward"
+    f		respond that the number is "forward" b		respond that the number is "backward" h		request a "help" display of all digits
     ESC		quit early